 Zero Waste only accepts anaerobic digestion as the technological process for making sustainable energy resources from waste.
 Waste-to-energy practices such as incineration, pyrolysis, gasification, and a plasma arc system are considered as “waste-of-energy.”

 “Zero Waste to Landfill” Is Not Zero Waste

 “Zero Waste to Landfill” is not the same as the Zero Waste system approach.
 The former focuses on producing energy by burning waste and thus eliminating landfills.
 Burning waste is considered as the destruction of resources and ends up with a lower amount and more expensive energy.
-“Zero Waste to Landfill” approach does not reduce waste and protect natural resources.
+The “Zero Waste to Landfill” approach does not reduce waste and protect natural resources.

-Contrary, a zero-waste system approach focuses on reuse or recycles of the products by redesigning of resource lifecycle.
+Contrary, a zero-waste system approach focuses on the reuse or recycles of products by redesigning of resource lifecycle.
 According to ZWIA, any term including “zero” means at least 90 percent diversion from landfills, incinerators, and the environment.
 However, Zero waste does not mean achieving absolute zero.

 Zero Waste Cities